kur4m4gh1/probabilita_binomiale/README.md

 You may share and use the code as-is, but you may not modify or distribute modified versions.

 [View the license](https://creativecommons.org/licenses/by-nd/4.0/)

+For the code, view master branch of this repo